awslabs/aws-crt-s3-benchmarks/cdk/README.md

 ### Per-Instance Job

-This is what we call a Batch job that uses a specific EC2 instance type to build and run all desired [runners](../runners/#readme), on all desired [workloads](../workloads/#readme).
+This is what we call a Batch job that uses a specific EC2 instance type, builds [runners](../runners/#readme), and benchmarks all desired [workloads](../workloads/#readme), using all desired S3 clients.

 ### Orchestrator